exonum/exonum-doc/src/glossary.md

 External entities such as [light clients](#light-client) can access endpoints via [runtime](#runtime)-specific interfaces.
 The primary interface currently is REST-ful HTTP.

+## Service Hook

+Event that a [service](#service) may react to by changing the [blockchain state](#blockchain-state).
+The [core](#core) defines the following
+hooks:

+- service initialization
+- service being resumed
+- before any transactions in every [block](#block) are executed
+- after all transactions in every block are executed

+Together with transactions, before transactions / after transactions hooks constitute top-level calls performed within each block.

+!!! tip
+    See [*Services*](architecture/services.md#hooks) for more details.

 ## Service Lifecycle